Finite-dimensional approximation properties for uniform Roe algebras: Abstract

 \section{Abstract}

-We study property A for coarse (metric) spaces introduced by Guoliang Yu.
+We study property A for metric spaces $X$ with bounded geometry introduced by Guoliang Yu.
 Property A is an amenability-type condition, which is less restrictive than amenability for groups.
-Skandalis, Tu, and Yu clarified a connection with amenability in the theory of operator algebras.
-They proved that property A of a coarse metric space $X$ is equivalent to nuclearity of the uniform Roe algebra $C^\ast_{\rm u}(X)$.
-We prove that local reflexivity of $C^*_{\rm u}(X)$ also characterizes property A. For the proof of this theorem, the notion of a weighted weak expander sequence is introduced.
-We prove that $X$ does not have property A if and only if it contains a weighted weak expander sequence.
+The property has a connection with finite-dimensional approximation properties in the theory of operator algebras.
+It has been already known that property A of a metric space $X$ with bounded geometry is equivalent to nuclearity of the uniform Roe algebra $\CstarU(X)$.
+We prove that exactness and local reflexivity of $\CstarU(X)$ also characterize property A of $X$.